gdsfactory/gdsfactory/README.md

 For (3D rendering and STL export)

+### Lumerical FDTD

+For simulating Sparameters using FDTD.

 ### meep / mpb

 Open source FDTD / mode simulator.
 Requires you to run `conda install -c conda-forge pymeep` (or `conda install -c conda-forge pymeep=*=mpi_mpich_*` for parallel execution).